Research

 Current focus in orthopedics is the development of autologous implants as replacements for articular cartilage and ligaments as well as instruments and implants for fracture treatment by means of osteosynthesis.

-The internal medicine topics focus on the development of multiplex assays for molecular allergy diagnostics for horses as well as the improvement of tumor diagnostics in dogs using new biomarkers from liquid biopsy and their combination with findings from imaging procedures.
+The focus of the internal medicine topics is the development of multiplex assays for molecular allergy diagnostics for horses and the improvement of tumor diagnostics in dogs.
+The focus is on the use of new biomarkers from liquid biopsy and their combination with findings from imaging procedures.
 Artificial intelligence algorithms are used for this purpose.

 We are an active member of the ProAnimalLife and WildLifePro research networks.